photo-cli/photo-cli.github.io/docs/intro-examples.md

 ### 3. Navigate Your Photo Locations on Google Maps & Earth

-If you want to discover your photographs interactively on world, you may do it by importing your CSV output (whether [photo-cli copy](/docs/commands-verbs/copy) or [photo-cli info](/docs/commands-verbs/info) command) to [Google Maps](https://maps.google.com) and [Google Earth](https://earth.google.com), you can interactively navigate through your photographs.
+If you want to discover your photographs interactively in the world, you may do it by importing your CSV output (whether [photo-cli copy](/docs/commands-verbs/copy) or [photo-cli info](/docs/commands-verbs/info) command) to [Google Maps](https://maps.google.com) and [Google Earth](https://earth.google.com), you can interactively navigate through your photographs.

 #### Google Maps